 The candidate will then start research under the guidance of an advisor.
 The candidate will be expected to submit a research thesis of about 14,000 words in one term.

-The MTh program is 36 credit hours (27 Courses + 9 Thesis).
+The MTh program is 36 credit hours (Courses: 27 credits and Thesis: 9 credits).
 The program is tailored to young professionals who have busy schedules yet are able to dedicate 10 to 15 hours of reading and writing per week